Tuttle Tactical Management Purchases 1,953 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

 The business also recently declared a quarterly dividend, which will be paid on Thursday, March 18th.
 Shareholders of record on Thursday, February 25th will be paid a $0.22 dividend.
 The ex-dividend date is Wednesday, February 24th.
 This represents a $0.88 dividend on an annualized basis and a yield of 0.81%.
 Applied Materials’s dividend payout ratio is presently 21.10%.

-In other Applied Materials news, SVP Omkaram Nalamasu sold 800 shares of the business’s stock in a transaction that occurred on Monday, December 21st.
+In other news, SVP Omkaram Nalamasu sold 800 shares of the business’s stock in a transaction that occurred on Monday, December 21st.
 The shares were sold at an average price of $86.50, for a total value of $69,200.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 0.41% of the stock is owned by insiders.

 Applied Materials Company Profile